-- Permit on-farm market gardens, farm stores, pick your own farms, roadside/farm gate sales. - Ensure sufficient land is designated for agricultural purposes. - Increase support for urban agriculture and urban forestry on private/public land in towns, villages, and settlement areas (e.g., grow food in parks, gardens, edible landscaping which include fruit trees, vegetables, backyard hens). - Encourage the municipal acquisition/designation of land for urban agriculture. - Support for new farmer training to grow the local food system.
+- Permit urban farm market gardens, and farm/local food stores. - Land use policies that facilitate urban agriculture and food production within the City of Peterborough. - Increase support for urban agriculture and urban forestry on private/public land within the City (e.g., grow food in parks, gardens, edible landscaping which include fruit trees, vegetables, backyard hens). - Encourage the municipal acquisition/designation of land for urban agriculture. - Supports for new urban farmers to grow the local food system (i.e., zoning, by-laws to allow for production and sales)